rei/rei-cedar/README.md

 ## Commits

 This project is Commitizen friendly.
 To install: `npm install -g commitizen` When creating a pull request run `git cz` rather than `git commit` and follow the prompts.

 This projects Changelogs are generated.

 - Generate the Changelog: `npm run changelog`

+## Developer demo

+The main documentation site for Cedar is our separate [Cedar docs](https://cedar.rei.com) website.
+With that in mind, we also have a playground for developing components and sharing ideas with others and within our team.
+The Cedar team produces this *developer demo* through GitHub Pages that can be accessed at [https://rei.github.io/rei-cedar/](https://rei.github.io/rei-cedar/), but we do not guarantee it will always be up to date or be an accurate representation of the Cedar library.